Correlation of Pupil Cycle Time and Postural Hypotension as a Marker for Diabetic Neuropathy

 PCT-I and PCT-II negatively correlated with both diastolic and systolic blood pressure in sitting and standing postures (Table/Fig 2),(Table/Fig 3), but these correlations were not found to be statistically significant.

 The aim of this study was to compare the PCT of patients with type II diabetes and healthy control subjects and to analyse the effect of variables like age, sex, HbA1c levels and BP on PCT.
 Mean PCT was prolonged in diabetics when compared with control subjects.
 There was prolongation of PCT with increasing age, but the correlation of PCT with age could only be demonstrated in the control group, as diabetes, by itself, can prolong the PCT.
-A study conducted by Miller SD and Thompson HS found that beyond the age of 50 years, there was a lengthening of PCT (6), whereas Dustman RE and Beck EC found the same in a group of older subjects, with a mean age of 67 years (7).
+A study conducted by Miller SD and Thompson HS found that beyond the age of 50 years,

 In the present study, there was a tendency towards a lengthening of the PCT in control group with advancing age.
 This was comparable with the study conducted by Manor RS et al., which also showed the tendency for PCT to increase with age whereas the above findings were negated by Sood AK et al., who did not find any significant correlation between age and PCT (8),(9).

-In this study, mean PCT of diabetic patients was 1003ms, whereas mean PCT of controls was 870ms with SD of 183.14ms and 194.36 ms, respectively.
+In this study, mean PCT of diabetic patients was 1003 ms, whereas mean PCT of controls was 870 ms with SD of 183.14 ms and 194.36 ms, respectively.
 This increase in mean PCT, in diabetic group could also be due to increased distribution of elderly patients in the diabetic group, which was also observed in the study conducted by Manor RS et al., (8).
 The prolonged PCT in diabetics as compared to healthy normal subjects points towards a possibility of pupillary autonomic neuropathy as the probable explanation for this result.
 Similar finding was cited by many other studies like Smith SE et al., (10).

 Martyn CN and Ewing D; Kim GC et al., concluded that PCT is prolonged in diabetics and correlates well with evidence of autonomic neuropathy (11),(12).
 PCT may be prolonged due to the inability of the iris smooth muscle to contract, which can happen due to structural abnormalities in iris muscle in diabetes.
-Ultrastructural studies have demonstrated abnormalities in the muscles of the diabetic iris, though these may be a consequence to damage to the innervating fibers.
+Ultrastructural studies have demonstrated abnormalities in the muscles of the diabetic iris, though these may be a consequence to damage to the innervating fibres.
 It is more likely that the prolongation of PCT is caused by an abnormality in the innervation of the iris than an abnormality in the smooth muscle.
 In this cross-sectional study, the PCT was significantly correlated with the duration of diabetes but not with postural changes in the BP whereas the study by Martyn CN and Ewing D showed prolongation of PCT in diabetics correlated well with the evidence of autonomic neuropathy obtained by testing BP (11).
 Patients whose BP was very abnormal tend to have pupils which cycle slowly.
 However, abnormal BP does not necessarily reflect autonomic dysfunction in other systems.
 The imperfect correlation of PCT with BP suggests that autonomic dysfunction in different organ systems does not tend to occur spontaneously.
 Various techniques have been used for recording and measuring pupillary reactions using infrared video camera and using computer software to analyse these images.
 These studies have shown association between abnormalities in pupil with autonomic and peripheral nerve dysfunction (13).

 This study suggested that measurement of PCT is particularly sensitive to dysfunction in the parasympathetic efferent limb of the pupil reflex arc and this measurement will also be a useful addition to the existing tests of autonomic dysfunction.